Nicolas-izumi/speed-typing-game/README.md

 If python isn't installed, install python.

 ### bugs in the code
+---
 The program use `tkinter`, `threading` and `time`.
 If you haven't them installed install them with `pip install` + `NAME OF THE LIBRAIRIE`.
 If you are so fast that you did all the word before the 60 seconds passt, it will create an error `list out of range`.

+---
-I continue to upgrade the code.
+*I continue to upgrade the code.*